MacroUniverse/SLISCt/README.md

 * check all compiler warnings
 * use `SLS_FOTBID_COPY_CONSTRUCTOR` to forbit copy constructor of containers, default should be undefined.
 * test "meta.h" for ImagNum<T> types
+* a constructor of Vbase/Vector that leaves things uninitialized might be added, and use it to optimize Svector() constructor